 Spray Lake Sawmills (1980) Ltd

 Spray Lake Sawmills operates under two different forms of tenure, a Forest Management Agreement (FMA) and a Coniferous Timber Quota (CTQ or quota).
-Both of these fall under provincial jurisdiction and are administered by Alberta Environment and Sustainable Resource Development (ESRD).
+Both of these fall under provincial jurisdiction and are administered by Alberta Agriculture and Forestry (AAF).
 All of the company’s timber supply areas are located on Crown land.

 Within the FMA, Spray Lake Sawmills has the right to manage the forest for the primary purpose of establishing, growing, harvesting and removing timber under the principles of sustainable forest management.
 The Minister reserves the right to manage the FMA landbase for other interests such as, hunting, fishing, recreation, fire control, wildlife, seasonal protection of roads, trapping, grazing and geophysical activities.
 (This is a brief paraphrasing of Section 8 of the FMA)